camelboat/4830_ELEN_Digital_Image_Processing_Project/README.md

 # Nutrition Facts Label Extraction
 - This is the repository for ELEN 4830 Digital Image Processing course project at Columbia University.
+Report can be found at [here]().

 ## Requirement
 - `opencv-python 4.2.0.34`